Blog » Statistics » 84 Key Life Coaching Statistics For 2023

 Every six months, I remove the old, outdated statistics and replace them with new ones.
-That means these are all relevant and fresh for 2021.
+That means these are all relevant and fresh.

 On this page you’ll find hand-picked stats about: